 For Gordon Ramsay’s duck a l’orange, add orange zest strips, onion, and bay leaves to the duck cavity.
 Season it with salt and pepper and roast for an hour.
 Pan-fry onion for 5 minutes.
 Then, add orange liquor, red wine vinegar, orange juice, chicken stock, orange zest, marmalade, orange zest, and corn flour to the pan.
 Cook until it thickens.
 Drizzle it over the duck and serve.

+You can also use any of the orange juice substitutes.
 Now, read the entire article.
 You’ll get all the additional information like the list of ingredients and equipment required for the recipe.
 Rate this recipe and enjoy this delicious meal with your family.
 But first, check out some other recipes from the Chef’s delight.

 1. Gordon Ramsay’s Steak Pie– The steak pie is the perfect dish for Scottish new year dinner with your friends and family.
 Take a sneak peak at this recipe to know about the directions.

 2. Gordon Ramsay’s Meatballs– This recipe from Gordon Ramsay brings you the most authentic Italian flavors.
 These meatballs will turn out to be super moist and make for a comforting meal.

 3. Gordon Ramsay’s Beef Stew– The beef stew recipe from Gordon Ramsay is exceptionally tasty.
 Made with the goodness of beef, vegetables and herbs, this dish will leave you wanting for more.

 4. Gordon Ramsay’s Pea And Ham Soup– Just like two peas in a pod, pea and ham go well along in this recipe. it is the intricate balance of flavors that will surely astonish you.